-‘The Walking Dead’ season 4 shambles out its seventh entry with Sunday’s “Dead Weight,” but how does it hold up to the comic book continuity?
-The Governor falls back into old habits with his new camp, setting his sights on the prison once more, so what’s next for ‘The Walking Dead’ as the fourth season continues?
+‘The Walking Dead’ season 4 shambled out its 11th entry with Sunday’s “Claimed,” but how did it hold up to the comic book continuity?
+Abraham, Rosita and Eugene revealed their shocking agenda to Glenn, while Rick, Carl and Michonne faced a home invasion, so what’s next for ‘The Walking Dead’ as the fourth season continues?

 As AMC’s incarnation weaves in and out of storylines from the books and adds its own original characters and developments, we’ve compiled an in-depth guide for fans of the comic as well as AMC’s ‘The Walking Dead’ to enjoy!
-Check it all the comparisons we found, and let us know your thoughts on ‘The Walking Dead’ season 4 episode 7 “Dead Weight” in the comments below!
+Check all the comparisons we found, and let us know your thoughts on ‘The Walking Dead’ season 4 episode 11, “Claimed,” in the comments below!

 Welcome back to 'Girls' Talk where we here at ScreenCrush are joined by critics to discuss the latest episode.
 This week we're talking about "Incidentals," in which Hannah interviews Broadway star Patti LuPone, who plants some doubts in her mind about Adam's newfound success, while a familiar face sends Jessa backsliding and Marnie's relationship with Ray hits a hurdle that feels like deja vu.

 Harold Ramis, who passed away today, wasn't just a comic genius.
 He was the comic genius.
 As a director, writer and actor, he helped define modern comedy with his silly, sarcastic and sweet tales of snobs ve